Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Explicit formulas for a spherical nanoparticle

 \section{Explicit formulas for a spherical nanoparticle}

-In this section, we provide some explicit calculations for the special case of a single spherical nanoparticle to validate the general quasi-static approximation results for the dielectric subwavelength resonances and the scattering amplitude we established in the previous two sections (cf.\,Theorems \ref{thm:priest1} and \ref{thm:mainmultimom_2}) for nanoparticles of arbitrary shape.
+In this section, we provide some explicit calculations for the special case of a single spherical nanoparticle to validate the asymptotic expansions of subwavelength resonances in \eqref{aim1} and the scattering amplitude in \eqref{eq:ppsa_led} which hold for nanoparticles of arbitrary shape.